-The level of intricacy of your project will surely impact on your decision of whom to work with.
+The level of complexity of your project will surely impact your decision about whom to work with.
 If your plan is to improve an existing tool or system, you might need to compete with current market leaders, which, of course, means you will have to dive into this big time.

 If this is the case, are you ready to take on full responsibility for the project or would you rather someone more experienced handle it?

-Agencies are used to working with highly complex projects saving almost all trouble from your side.
+Agencies are used to working with highly complex projects, saving you from almost all trouble on your side.
 If you need guidance when it comes to listing technical requirements, this is the time when agencies enter the picture.
-Being a team made up of more than one standpoint, it will be easier for them to pinpoint areas of improvement, especially if this is your first startup, and to provide useful advice.
+Being a team made up of more than one standpoint, it will be easier for them to pinpoint areas for improvement, especially if this is your first startup, and to provide useful advice.

 It is not realistic to expect one person to skillfully manage such an ambitious project, especially if it entails heavy functionality.
 No one can be a specialist in UX, UI design, development, testing, etc. Too many roles to play make you a master of none.
 Here things get tricky.
 It won’t be the freelancer but you who will have to take care of, basically, the whole project.
 There is very little chance that a freelancer will give you constructive advice or recommendation.